hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/DataExploration.md

 **Observations:**

+I'm not sure this visualization provides me anything more than the gender_identity and age scatterplot.
+I didnt' see anything else to take away form this one.

 # Bar Chart

 ![image of a scatterplot with count as the y-axis and age as the x-axis](https://github.com/hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/blob/main/6CountofAgeBarChart.png "Scatterplot 6")

     Code: ggplot(data = HFS.Service.Data) + geom_bar(mapping = aes(x = age))

+**Observations:**